 Outside the house are acres of beautiful gardens, each an individually themed display.
 Explore the Italian Garden with its three symmetrical pools and classic statuary, the glass-roofed conservatory that grows tropical plants and orchids year-round, and the 15-acre Azalea Garden for just a taste of the estate’s botanical beauty.

 Next, step out of America’s biggest home and into America’s most-visited winery, a destination that welcomes hundreds of thousands of visitors each year.
-Take time to tour the cellars, fermentation room and corking area, and then taste samples of Biltmore wine.
+Take time to tour the cellars, fermentation room and corking area, and then taste samples of Biltmore wine (a complimentary tasting is included with admission).
 Or ask about the Red Wine and Chocolate Tasting that's offered daily.

 Pedestrian-friendly Antler Hill Village – right next to the Winery – is a bustling center of activity, with live entertainment on the village green, food, shopping and more.
 Named after one of the Vanderbilt family dogs, Cedric’s Tavern offers classic fare in a relaxed pub atmosphere.
 Or enjoy ice cream and gourmet coffee at the old-fashioned Creamery.

-You can also experience Biltmore through a variety of outdoor activities: hiking, biking, kayaking or horseback riding; tours by carriage ride, river raft or Segway; lessons in how to fly fish, shoot sporting clays or drive a Land Rover through off-road obstacles.
+You can also experience Biltmore through a variety of outdoor activities: hiking, biking, kayaking or horseback riding; tours by carriage ride or river raft; lessons in how to fly fish, shoot sporting clays or drive a Land Rover through off-road obstacles.
 The Outdoor Adventure Center is the perfect jumping-off point for an exploration of the estate’s 8,000 acres.

 The forest around Biltmore sparked the beginnings of American forestry.
 Because of its success, President Lyndon Johnson deemed it the “Cradle of Forestry in America” by an Act of Congress in 1968.
 Anytime except winter, you can take off on a guided trail and tour life in the late 1800s, complete with an antique saw mill and historic cabins.